scaffold-eth/eth-ui/docs/modules.md

 ▸ `Const` **useBurnerSigner**(`localProvider`): [`IBurnerSigner`](interfaces/IBurnerSigner.md)

+#### Summary
-A hook that creates a buner address and returns a Signer
+A hook that creates a burner signer/address and provides ways of interacting with and updating the signer

 #### Parameters